beneboeck/beneboeck.github.io/_pages/about.md

 Research Interests
 ======
 I am broadly interested in Statistical Machine Learning and Signal Processing as well as Wireless Communications.
-I am currently focusing on the following two topics from which one is rather specific for Wireless Communications and the other targets general machine learning:
+I am currently focusing on the following two topics from which one is specifically related to Wireless Communications, and the other is centered on Probabilistic Generative Modeling.

 **Combining the Physics of Wireless Signals with Machine Learning for Physical Layer Applications**